-Number and percent of respondents who report a mental health diagnosis within the two years prior to moving into Jackson Street Village (N=17) ^a
+Number and percent of respondents who report a mental health diagnosis within the two years prior to moving into Jackson Street Village (N=17)a

-Diagnoses for heads of household Number of respondents Percent of respondents Major depression 11 65% Post-Traumatic Stress Disorder 3 18% Manic depression or bipolar disorder 3 18% A severe emotional disorder (e.g. anti-social personality, obsessive-compulsive personality) 2 12% A paranoid or delusional disorder other than schizophrenia 1 6% Any mental health diagnoses for head of household 12 71% An alcohol abuse disorder 1 6% A drug abuse disorder 1 6% Dual diagnosis (a mental health and chemical dependency diagnosis) 1 6%
+Diagnoses for heads of household Number of respondents Percent of respondents Major depression 11 65% Post-Traumatic Stress Disorder 3 18% Manic depression or bipolar disorder 3 18% A severe emotional disorder (e.g. anti-social personality, obsessive-compulsive personality) 2 12% A paranoid or delusional disorder other than schizophrenia 1 6% Any mental health diagnoses for head of household 12 71% An alcohol abuse disorder 1 6% A drug abuse disorder 1 6% Dual diagnosis (a mental health and chemical dependency diagnosis) a Based on information collected from the follow-up interviews.
+1 6%